realworldocaml/book/en/compiler-output-formats.md

 After calling OCaml
 ```

-Once inconvenience with `gcc` is that you need to specify the location
+Once inconvenience with `gcc` is that you need to specify the location of the
-of the OCaml library directory.
-The OCaml compiler can actually handle C
+OCaml library directory.
+The OCaml compiler can actually handle C object and
-object and source files, and it adds the `-I` and `-L` directives for you.
-You
+sources directly.
+It passes these through to the system C compiler but adds
+its standard directory and runtime on the way.
+You can thus compile the
-can compile the previous object file with `ocamlc` to try this.
+previous object file much more simply with `ocamlc`.

 ```console
 $ ocamlc -o final_out2 embed_out.o main.c